 How exposure affects your pictures

-Your goal is to get the level of brightness/darkness you want in the photo.
+Your goal is to get the level of lightness/darkness you want in the photo.
 A level that allows you to show through the picture the scene as you see it or want to transmit it.
-To do that, you have to decide how much light you want to reach the sensor.
+To do that, you have to decide the combination of ISO and how much light you want to reach the sensor.

 "So how do I control the amount of light reaching the sensor?"